xinzhan/core-services.en/help/id-service/reference/reference-dwb.md

 ---

-title: Data Workbench and the ID Service
+title: data workbench and the id service
-description: Follow these instructions to integrate the Experience Cloud ID field into Data Workbench.
+description: follow these instructions to integrate the experience cloud id field into data workbench.
-seo-title: Data Workbench and the Adobe Experience Cloud ID Service
+seo-title: data workbench and the adobe experience cloud id service
-seo-description: Follow these instructions to integrate the Experience Cloud ID field into Data Workbench.
+seo-description: follow these instructions to integrate the experience cloud id field into data workbench.
-short-title: ID service and DWB
+short-title: id service and dwb
 doc-type: reference
 audience: admin
 index: true